Master of Science in Nursing - MSN (teach-out in progress)

-The Master of Science in Nursing (MSN) program is offered through a partnership with Austin Peay State University, Tennessee State University, Tennessee Technological University, and The University of Memphis.
+The Master of Science in Nursing (MSN) program is offered through a partnership with Austin Peay State University, Tennessee State University and The University of Memphis.

 The program is designed to offer didactic/theory courses online through the universities and to coordinate clinical study in each student's home area when possible.
 The partnership model allows the universities to share their most valuable resources to enrich program offerings.
 Classes are taught by faculty from all of the universities.
 Faculty members are recognized experts in their content area, regardless of institution of employment.

 The Master of Science in Nursing program is fully accredited through December 31, 2020 by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC).